ehk-kim/BUrotations/Siggers/tutorials.md

 ### 2. Resources

 If you intend on using machine learning/AI via an interactive session, make sure to give your program plenty of resources.
-I used 4 cores and 3 gpus with 3.5 GPU compute capability, but this may be overkill.
+I used 4 cores and 3 gpus with 6.0 GPU compute capability.
 Allocate your resources as needed.

 ### 3. Code